We strive to ensure that modern slavery or human trafficking does not support our supply chain or our businesses.

 Our Procurement Policy sets out the requirements for the effective and consistent management for the procurement of Goods and Services for the Group while ensuring that consistent procurement best practices are followed.

-The Store Ltd Risk Policy sets out the requirements for the effective and consistent management of operational risks within the business.
+A Place For Everything (The Store Ltd) Risk Policy sets out the requirements for the effective and consistent management of operational risks within the business.

 In conducting appropriate due diligence, we assesses suppliers across a number of key risk areas, at the on-boarding stage for all suppliers.